RosemaryOjwang/rozeza-ledger/README.md

 > Smart Accounting.
 Intelligent Automation.

-Rozeza Ledger is a cloud-based accounting and business automation platform designed to help small and medium-sized businesses simplify financial management, improve operational efficiency, and make better business decisions through intelligent automation.
+Rozeza Ledger is a cloud-based accounting and business automation platform designed to help small and medium-sized businesses simplify financial management, automate accounting processes, and make better business decisions through intelligent insights.

-Our mission is to build an intuitive, scalable, and modern accounting platform that combines traditional accounting principles with automation and data-driven insights.
+Our mission is to build a modern, scalable accounting platform tailored for African businesses, combining sound accounting principles with intuitive technology.

 ---